Welcome to IT at K-State: Teaching & Learning

 - Print Magnification System (for people who are visually impaired)

 K-State has both technology classrooms and studio environment options available for use by instructors.
 Faculty and staff who use these rooms must first be trained.
-See the Technology Classroom page for more information.
+See the Technology Classroom website for more information.

 The university computing labs are open 24 hours a day and require a K-State eID.
 Guests and visitors have limited access.
 For lab locations, available software, and policies see the University computing labs and K-State InfoCommons website.